 You will see that these underpinning rules ensure that for each debit there is a corresponding credit entry and vice versa.

-You have four types of account Assets, Liability, Expense and Income.
+You have four types of accounts.
+These are Assets, Liability, Expenses and Income.
 Assets and Liabilities are the accounts that form a basis for the information contained in the Balance Sheet, the income and expenses for the basis of the Profit and Loss Account.

 You will usually find a ledger account for each component of the balance sheet.
 After the end of a period you will close the ledger account and establish a balance carried down figure to start the following period, which will be referred to as a balance brought down.